Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain-2.md

 * Allocating memory
 * Resolving and calling into library functions
 * Can we have more than one "exported function"?
+* What is with all that garbage after the shellcode?

 Tune in next time to find out!